headwinds/cross-country/README.md

 # cross-country

-> an atomic react design system for lonely forest bathers
+> an atomic react design system for personal metrics

 [![NPM](https://img.shields.io/npm/v/cross-country.svg)](https://www.npmjs.com/package/cross-country) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 Core Tech

+- Typescript
 - react (18.02) & react-spring
 - CSS modules
 - D3
 - Storybook
-- Typescript

 [Cross Country Storybook via Github Pages](https://headwinds.github.io/cross-country)

-Bored of building the same enterprise UI without any sizzle?
-Are you a fan of the Sims, Starcraft, Chess, Dungeons and Dragons and other table top role playing games (TTRPGs)?

-Do you keep a sketch book, and draw notes about fantasy UI, game mechanics and envision a future of EVs and trips to Mars?
-Do you pour over your personal stats from Strava or Spotify?
+Do you pour over your personal stats from Github, Strava or Spotify?
 Is your year always in review?!
-By playing with code, you can actually hone your dayjob skills while exploring subject matter that you are more passionate.
+By experimenting with code, you can hone your developer skills while exploring subject matter that interests you.

-This library is an escape from conversative eCommerce apps, and meant to translate your analog sketch book pages into a digital works that can be shared by other like-minded individuals.
-Perhaps, they will become some new mixed AR/VR experience?!
-Perhaps, we'll keep it simple and retro.
-I'm know I'm not tired of 2D games.

-The components within this library are designed responsively to be used to write articles; create tile-based games; or even better combine writing, gaming, with a sample dataset and tell a story or converse with an AI.
+In my case, I'm using this library to present metrics about my path as a developer as well as my home energy efficiency and [decarbonization](https://greenbuildingcanada.ca/decarbonize-home/).

 By wrapping html, each component is augmented for building accessible experiences across screens.
 A simple page may look like this: